TheMetaCloudService/MetaCloud/README.md

 - Great scalability, thanks to the **multi-proxy** and **multi-root** function
 - **Multiversion** support for bungeecord's (*Bungeecod, Waterfall, Velocity*) and Spigot's (*Spigot, Paperspigot, Foliaspigot, Bukkit, Purpurspigot*)

+## Documentation
+You can find the new german documentation at https://metacloud.gitbook.io/metacloud-willkommen/ and the english documentation at https://metacloud.gitbook.io/metacloud-welcome/.